GET A FREE CONSULTATION

 The Water Meter Leak Test

-• Next locate your water meter and check the indicator to see if it is moving.
-(It should not be moving).
-Depending on the brand of your meter, the indicator could be a small triangular shaped dial 🔺or a small silver wheel that rotates when water is flowing through the meter.
-If the dial is moving, chances are, you have a leak.
+• Locate your water meter and examine the indicator to see if it is moving .
+The indicator may be a small triangular dial 🔺 or a little silver wheel that rotates when water flows through the meter.
+If the dial is in motion, you likely have a leak.

-• To narrow down the leak even further, if you close the main leading into your home (usually located on the side of your house) and the meter is still moving, this indicates that the leak is between your house and the meter, if it does not move this indicates that the leak is inside your home.
+• To further pinpoint the leak’s location, close the main water valve leading into your home (typically found on the side of your house).
+If the meter continues to move, this suggests the leak is between your house and the meter.
+If the meter remains stationary, it indicates the leak is inside your home.

 If you got this far good job!💯💯 I hope this post helped you.